Services

 Threatened and Endangered Species

-Bionomics models and reports noise attributable to proposed activities using the Federal Highway Administration (FHWA) Traffic Noise Model (TNM 2.5).
+Bionomics Environmental, Inc. has performed noise analysis and mitigation for a wide range of noise issues in schools, industrial settings, mining operations and transportation.
+We have modeled and reported noise attributable to proposed activities using the Federal Highway Administration (FHWA) Traffic Noise Model (TNM 2.5).
 The TNM 2.5 includes barrier analysis and has a range of applications, which includes noise effects and remedial activities.
-We measure ambient noise levels in the field using the Casella CEL 593.C100 precision impulse integrating sound level meter, S1.4 Type 1.
+We measure ambient noise levels in the field using both a Bruel and Kjaer 2250 and the Casella CEL 593.C100 precision impulse integrating sound level meter, S1.4 Type 1.
 We have also performed preliminary design work on noise barriers and expert witness testimony in the noise field.

 Environmental Compliance and Due Diligence Audits